Directed By: Dean Parisot

 Galaxy Quest is a 1999 science fiction spoof that doesn’t chince on one in favor of the other; it is a funny movie that is also a thrilling sci-fi adventure.
 And while it does take a few light-hearted jabs at extreme fandom, the movie also pays tribute to it in a very unique, and sometimes touching, way.

 In its heyday, Galaxy Quest was a top-rated sci-fi television show, and its cast was beloved by millions.
-In the years since the series has been cancelled, however, the crew of the NSEA Protector has been reduced to appearing at fan conventions and the occasional grand opening.
-Jason Nesmith (Tim Allen), who played Commander Peter Quincy Taggart, has a good rapport with the show’s legion of fans, yet has alienated his fellow cast members by stealing the spotlight for himself.
+In the years since the series has been cancelled, however, the crew of the NSEA Protector has been reduced to appearing at fan conventions and officiating the occasional grand opening.
+Jason Nesmith (Tim Allen), who played Commander Peter Quincy Taggart, has a good rapport with the show’s legion of fans, yet has alienated his fellow cast members by continuously stealing the spotlight for himself.

 Co-star Alexander Dane (Alan Rickman), a classically trained actor from the UK, portrayed the alien Dr. Lazarus, and due to typecasting has come to regret his involvement with Galaxy Quest.
 As for the others, Gwen DeMarco (Sigourney Weaver), whose Lt.
 Tawny Madison had the most pointless role on the show (she repeated what the on-board computer said), as well as Fred Kwan (Tony Shalhoub), who played Tech Sgt.
-Chen; and former child star Tommy Webber (Daryl Mitchell), aka Lt.
+Chen, and former child star Tommy Webber (Daryl Mitchell), aka Lt.
 Laredo, are simply tired of living in Jason Nesmith’s shadow.
 Though they were a tight-knit crew on TV, the Galaxy Quest cast is anything but close these days.

 But fate is about to reunite them for one last mission.

-A race of alien creatures, who call themselves the ThermIans, have, for decades, intercepted the broadcasts and reruns of the Galaxy Quest series, and believing them to be “historical documents” modeled their entire civilization after the show.
+A race of alien creatures, who call themselves the Thermians, have, for decades, intercepted the broadcasts and reruns of the Galaxy Quest series, and believing them to be “historical documents” modeled their entire civilization after the show.
 When their home world is attacked by the evil reptilian overlord Gen. Roth'h'ar Sarris (Robin Sachs), the Thermian representatives Malthasar (Enrico Colantoni), Lahnk (Rainn Wilson) and Lallari (Missi Pyle) decide to contact the one person in the galaxy brave enough to save them: Commander Taggert of the NSEA Protector!

-Believing it’s nothing more than another fan-made movie he’s been asked to appear in, Nesmith (who is recovering from a hangover, and was therefore unconscious during the trip there) doesn’t take his first encounter with Sarris seriously, and after issuing the order to attack asks the Thermians to take him home.
+Believing it’s nothing more than another fan-made movie he’s been asked to appear in, Nesmith (who is recovering from a hangover, and was therefore unconscious during the trip into space) doesn’t take his first encounter with Sarris seriously, and after issuing the order to attack asks the Thermians to take him home.
 But instead of a limo to drive him to his California mansion, the actor is covered with a protective casing and jettisoned into space, coming to a landing right next to his swimming pool.
 It’s at this point Nesmith realizes the Thermian's problem is a very real one, and, hoping to bond with his fellow cast mates, coerces them, as well as former extra Guy Fleegman (Sam Rockwell), who played a doomed crew member in episode 81, to join in the fight against Sarris (Alexander, Gwen and the others agree, of course, thinking it’s another gig, only to learn the truth rather quickly).

 The battle won’t be easy, but with the Galaxy Quest crew reunited, and with the help of super-fan Brandon (Justin Long) back on earth, they may just defeat Sarris in the end.

 And then, or course, there are the Galaxy Quest fans, many of whom dress up in costume and hang out at the conventions.
-Clearly intended to resemble Star Trek enthusiasts, some of the scenes involving this group of fanatics are meant to be funny (those dressed as Dr. Lazarus’ character keep repeating his famous line, driving poor Alexander crazy), but thanks to Justin Long’s Brandon, we see such obsessions can sometimes prove helpful.
+Clearly intended to resemble Star Trek enthusiasts, some of the scenes involving this group of fanatics are meant to be funny (those dressed as Dr. Lazarus’ character keep repeating his famous line, driving poor Alexander crazy), but thanks to Justin Long’s Brandon, we see such obsessions can occasionally prove helpful.
 Much like the documentary Trekkies, Galaxy Quest gets a few laughs at the fan’s expense, but was also made by people who understand their motivations.

 As have the rest of us.